senecajs/senecajs.org/src/pages/contribute/index.md

 - [Adding a tutorial][]

-### Contributors List
+### Contributors list
-All contributors to the SenecaJs org are given a place on our list.
-If you would rather we removed your name please open an issue.
+All contributors to the Senecajs org are given a place on our list.
+If you would rather we removed your name, please open an issue.

 - [Contributor list][contributors].